City Hall Wedding Requirements

 * Please note that we require all participants to be present at City Hall at least 15 minutes in advance of the scheduled start time.

 Book an appointment online in the "Book an Appointment" tab below.

-A $100.00 non-refundable fee is due when the appointment has been confirmed and the remainder of the ceremony fee must be paid in full ten days prior to your appointment.
+The ceremony fee must be paid in full ten days prior to your appointment.